 How to Handle Menopause?

 Depression associated with menopause is likely to be temporary as it is a symptom of their hormonal imbalance that will eventually be resolved.
-In order to manage depression certain lifestyle changes can help minimize the effects of mood swings.
+In order to manage depression, certain lifestyle changes can help minimize the effects of mood swings.
 A healthy diet and regular exercise can have a strong influence on how hormonal imbalances affect an individual.

 Techniques such as deep breathing, relaxation and meditation can all improve symptoms of depression and negative moods.
 Getting involved in fun activities and spending time with friends or family members can also be crucial in improving symptoms of depression during menopause.
-It is important not to become too isolate or withdrawn from regular social activities in this time.
+It is important not to become too isolate or withdraw from regular social activities in this time.

 If depression becomes very severe or is consistent for a long period of time then it will be helpful to attend therapy sessions and talk to a professional about what is going on.
 Some medication may temporarily help alleviate some of the imbalances along with counseling to manage mood changes and other issues.